-Overall, by stressing non-linguistic means of communication and diminishing the role of language in communication, Chomsky appears perilously close to claiming that virtually everything we do, except language, is used for communication.
+Overall, by stressing non-linguistic means of communication and diminishing the role of language in communication, Chomsky comes perilously close to claiming that virtually everything we do, except language, is used for communication.

 Finally Chomsky asserts: "Every animal down to ants has a communication system" (p.
 12, emphasis added).
-No citation supports this astounding claim.
 Undoubtedly, many animals do have communication systems.
-But Chomsky's claim requires that there are no animals without communication systems.
+But Chomsky's categorical claim requires that there are no animals without communication systems.
 What and to whom would an endoparasite like Taenia saginata communicate, one wonders.
 Why would solitary sessile creatures like Corella willmeriana have a need to communicate?
 It is of course possible to conceive of a definition of "communication" that entails that these species communicate.
 But, if we invoke Chomsky's own standards: "if by "communication" you mean any form of interaction, ok, [there is] communication.
 However, if you want the notion of communication to mean something, let's say conveying information" (p.
 12), then it is dubious that these or many other animals communicate with conspecifics.
 This example is a representative illustration of Chomsky's tendency, to try to have things both ways, or all ways.

 Turning to language evolution, two tendencies emerge.
 First, Chomsky expresses contempt for and repeatedly ridicules the work of others.
 Second, his own accounts reveal an astounding lack of elementary-level understanding of biology, psychology, and evolutionary theory.
-Moreover, they violate the basic principles of scientific argumentation.
+Moreover, they violate basic principles of scientific argumentation.
 Documentation of both these failures follows.

-For example, as discussed in the review reproduced above, Chomsky nowhere critiques actual work on language evolution.
-Instead, he has invented an allegedly common account that is so bad that several scientists I consulted indicated anyone suggesting anything like it seriously 'must be losing his mind'.
+As discussed in the review reproduced above, Chomsky does not critique actual work on language evolution.
+Instead, he has invented an allegedly common account that bears no resemblance to any known theory.
+Researchers I contacted to inquire about it were insulted that anyone would imply they might defend such a theory.
 The comments ranged from "a caricature" (Corballis, MacWhinney), "willful ignorance" (Lieberman), "very annoying" (Jackendoff), "vaguely incoherent" (Studdert-Kennedy), "ridiculous" (Bickerton) to terms not suitable for citation.
+Given the variety of existing theories and the willingness of researchers to clarify their views and engage with targeted criticism, detailed discussion and competent critique of existing theories would be a valuable contribution.
+Instead of doing this Chomsky is satisfied with creating and dismissing a strawman argument.

-Furthermore, Chomsky alleges that current evolutionary theorizing is too narrowly focused on natural selection: "... a pure form of selectionism that no serious biologist could pay attention to, but which is [a form of] popular biology -It's like a sixth grade version of the theory of evolution.
+Next, Chomsky alleges that current evolutionary theorizing is too narrowly focused on natural selection: "... a pure form of selectionism that no serious biologist could pay attention to, but which is [a form of] popular biology - ...It's like a sixth grade version of the theory of evolution.
 It can't possibly be right" (p.
 67).
-Chomsky links this view to Skinner and Quine but gives no example of even a single evolutionary biologist who actually holds this view.
-Presumably he considers this to be unimportant because he argues that natural selection could not have played a role in language evolution:
+Chomsky links this view to Skinner and Quine but gives no example of evolutionary biologists holding it.
+He goes on to argue that natural selection could not have played a role in language evolution: